 This information is provided as a guide only.
 International students, scholars and employees should seek professional guidance from the appropriate government agency, a qualified accountant or attorney in order to understand and meet specific tax obligations.

 Individuals determined to be a Nonresident alien for U.S. tax purposes pay federal income tax on the income received from U.S. sources.
 Resident aliens for tax purposes are generally taxed the same way as a U.S. Citizen and pay taxes on their worldwide income.
-The annual deadline to file the appropriate tax forms with the IRS is no later than April 15th .
+The usual annual deadline to file the appropriate tax forms with the IRS is no later than April 15th.

 All nonimmigrants (H-1B, J-1, E-3, TN, etc) can use Glacier Tax Prep (GTP) to determine if you are a US Nonresident or Resident Alien for Tax Purposes.
 Glacier Tax Prep is only for use by Nonresident Aliens.
 If GTP determines that you are a Resident Alien for Tax Purposes, you can use commercial tax preparation like TurboTax or you can schedule an appointment with a qualified tax accountant or attorney.
 You will need your User ID and password to access GTP.
 Form 1098-T is applicable to Resident Aliens for Tax Purposes only.
 Please visit https://www.glaciertax.com/Login

-For U.S. Nonresident Aliens and Resident Aliens who DID NOT have earnings during 2013, FORM 8843 must be filed.
+Nonresident Aliens and Resident Aliens who DID NOT have earnings during 2022 are required to file a FORM 8843.

 Federal Taxes